AdobeDocs/commerce-admin-developer/src/pages/pattern-library/getting-user-input/select-from-list.md

 ---
-group: admin-pattern-library
-title: Select From List
+title: Select From List | Commerce Admin Development
+description:
 ---

+# Select from list

 In the Admin, user will often times need to select item(s) from a list of items.
 This pattern address the variations of list pattern.

 ## When to Use